 Other aspects of their approach were also criticized.

 “So yeah, I think Arkansas is having the most difficulty,” said Karen O’Keefe, director of state policies for the Marijuana Policy Project in Washington, D.C.

 O’Keefe said states have had three different options for implementing a medical marijuana program.
-They include a free market approach that allows any applicant to start a greenhouse or pharmacy if they meet all the state requirements to get a license with local or regional limits.
+They include a free-market approach that allows an applicant to start a greenhouse or pharmacy if they meet all the state requirements to get a license with local or regional limits.
 The other two options include a qualified lottery system to set up eligible medical marijuana businesses or merit-based scoring like the Arkansas model.

 So it looks like Ohio’s Medical Marijuana program has had a relatively slow start.
 While current buyers do exist, many more are easily possible, but while sluggish it looks to be gaining speed heading into home stretch.

 Medical Marijuana in Ohio looks more like it does in Arkansas than it does in Missouri, but it’s humming along smoother than in the Natural State.

 Evidence suggests voter-legislation cooperation, policies that put people-over-money, and smart, flexible planning are important keys to a successful launch.
 Let’s hope future states continue to look at other states’ examples to learn how to best serve their constituents, respecting their wants, medical needs and peace of mind.

 If you are an Ohioan suffering from one of these 21 medical conditions you may be eligible to treat your ailment with medical marijuana, which includes both THC and CBD products.

 Click here to learn more about what My Marijuana Card’s state-certified medical marijuana doctors can do for you, or give us a call at (419-237-7119) and our friendly patient coordinators can walk you through the entire process, and set you up with an appointment.